 Premium.
 Generally, if the basis of a Pooling REMIC or a Single Trust REMIC in the mortgage loans or Participations underlying its Ginnie Mae Certificates exceeds the unpaid principal balances of those mortgage loans or Participations, such Trust REMIC will be considered to have acquired such mortgage loans or Participations at a premium equal to the amount of such excess.
 As stated above, such Trust REMIC's basis in the mortgage loans or Participations underlying its Ginnie Mae Certificates will equal the fair market values immediately after the transfer to the Trust REMIC or at such time prior to their transfer as is provided in Treasury regulations yet to be issued.
 Although not entirely clear, special reporting rules may apply with respect to Ginnie Mae Certificates requiring premium on the mortgage loans and Participations underlying those certificates to be determined and reported on an aggregate basis in a manner similar to that described above for OID and market discount.
-As described above under "Tax Treatment of Regular Securities - Amortizable Premium," such a Trust REMIC that holds its qualified mortgages as capital assets generally may elect under Code Section 171 to amortize premium on the underlying mortgage loans or Participations under a constant interest method, which will include all mortgage loans or Participations underlying the Ginnie Mae Certificates eligible for inclusion in a Trust.
+As described above under "Tax Treatment of Regular Securities - Amortizable Premium," such a Trust REMIC that holds its qualified mortgage loans or Participations under a constant interest method, which will include all mortgage loans or Participations underlying the Ginnie Mae Certificates eligible for inclusion in a Trust.
 All Pooling REMIC Regular Interests acquired by an Issuing REMIC will be treated as a single newly issued debt instrument in the hands of the Issuing REMIC, including for purposes of determining the amortization of premium, if any, by the Issuing REMIC.